COSC3020/little-o-proof-jataylor111/README.md

 Definition of big-O:
 $f(n)\in O(g(n) \iff \exists c, n_0, \forall n\ge n_0: f(n) < c g(n)$

 These two definitions are fairly similar however there is a key difference.
+Little-o uses for all constants "c" while big-O uses there exists a constant "c" so only one constant c needs to exist for the function f(n) to be in big-O

 Proof: